Search This Blog

 • Innovation need not be tied to roles & responsibilities.

-• Remember that a good innovation management means roles & responsibilities are across multiple departments.
+• Remember that good innovation management means roles & responsibilities are across multiple departments.

 • Incorporate innovation in everything we do - incremental, continuous, and radical.